Airbus SAS (EAD) lost six A330-200F freighters from its order tally last month as a shrinking air- cargo market prompts a spate of cancellations.

 The order book for Airbus’s only new-build freighter has declined from a high of 72 planes in 2008 to 52 last month, of which 13 have been delivered.
 Cargo traffic fell 1.9 percent in May, the most recent month for which data is available, according to the International Air Transport Association.

 Airbus booked 104 orders in June: 100 A320neo narrow-bodies from Norwegian Air Shuttle ASA, a purchase originally revealed in January, and four A380s from Russia’s OAO TransAero Airlines (TAER), first announced last October.
 The order intake for 2012 reached 253 aircraft, or 230 net of cancellations, lagging behind U.S. rival Boeing Co.
-(BA), which has racked up 476 gross orders and 440 net as the new 737 MAX narrow-body spurs sales.
+(BA:US), which has racked up 476 gross orders and 440 net as the new 737 MAX narrow-body spurs sales.